 All University examinations, including supplementary examinations, must be taken in Swansea.
-There shall be three official examination periods, January (end of first semester), May/June (end of session) and August (supplementary examinations).
-Full regulations concerning examinations can be found here.
+There shall be three official examination periods for Undergraduate programmes, January (end of first semester), May/June (end of session) and August (supplementary examinations).
+Full term dates are available here.

 Students need to follow all instructions during an examination carefully, for example if you are asked to answer three from four questions, please only answer three.
 Should you choose to answer them all, only the first three will be marked.
-Full term date are available here.